 Need to know – the Museum of Malaga opens Tuesday to Saturday 9am to 8pm and Sunday 9am to 3pm.
 Entrance is free for EU nationals, €1.50 otherwise.

-Don’t miss – the interior patio that gives you an idea of the true scale of this giant; the unique roof tiles all imprinted with images of Malaga – see them on the top floor; and look out for the top-floor restaurant opening later this year.
+Don’t miss – the interior patio that gives you an idea of the true scale of this giant; the unique roof tiles all imprinted with images of Malaga – see them on the top floor; and look out for the top-floor restaurant with wonderful views of the fort-palace complex.

 Address: Plaza de la Aduana, S/N, 29015 Malaga; phone: 951 91 19 04.